samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 Also, you will notice that this component is defining an internal state (`this.state`) with two fields: `acceptedTerms` and `email`.
 In this case, the form uses the `acceptedTerms` field to represent the choice of the users in relation to the fictitious terms and the `email` field to hold their email addresses.
 Then, when users click on the submit button, this form would use its internal state to issue an [AJAX request](https://www.w3schools.com/xml/ajax_xmlhttprequest_send.asp).

-So, basically speaking, if you need a component to handle dynamic things that depend on a internal state, like user input, you will need a class component.
-However, if you need a component that won't perform any logic internally that relies on a internal state, you can stick with a function component.
+So, basically speaking, if you need a component to handle dynamic things that depend on an internal state, like user input, you will need a class component.
+However, if you need a component that won't perform any logic internally that relies on an internal state, you can stick with a functional component.

 > **Note:** This is just a brief explanation about the different components and how they behave.
 In fact, the last component created in this section, `SubscriptionForm`, could be easily transformed into a functional component too.
-In this case, you would have to move its internal state up in the component tree and pass to it these values and functions to trigger state change.
+In this case, you would have to move its internal state up in the component tree and pass to it these values and functions to trigger state changes.
 To learn more about React components, please, [check this article](https://reactjs.org/docs/components-and-props.html#functional-and-class-components).

 ### Re-Rendering React Components